Little Yellow Wheelbarrow

 Azaleas

 A close cousin to the rhododendron, azaleas tend to be smaller and have smaller leaves than a rhododendron would have.
-They are also a favorite among spring-blooming flowering shrubs to add to your curb appeal landscaping.
+They are also a favorite among spring-blooming shrubs to add to your curb appeal landscaping.

 Blooms: Spring